someengineering/fixinventory/plugins/gcp/README.md

 An GCP collector plugin for Cloudkeeper.

 ## Usage
 When the collector is enabled (`--collector gcp`) it will automatically collect any accounts specified for `--gcp-service-account`.
+Set to empty string to use default service account discovery on GCE, GKE etc.

 ## List of arguments
 ```